 We believe the answer is, yes.

-Admittedly, it's hard to surmise how disruptive a new technology can be when that technology is still in its infancy — who would have predicted the iPhone upon seeing the first mobile phones?
+Admittedly, it's hard to surmise how disruptive a new technology can be when that technology is still in its infancy...
+Who would have predicted the modern smart-phone upon seeing the very-first mobile phones, for example?
 Or, who could have envisioned Facebook while browsing the early Web on his dial-up Internet connection?

 However, that said, we may be able to get a handle on the potential of a new technology by assesing the areas where it has the potential to bring change.